DanU-R/G-bot/README.md

 **Next Run**: The main script will generate a brand new email address and start fresh.

+## 🔐 Changing the Default Password

+By default, the bot sets the password for new accounts to `Sadewa123`.
+To change this:

+1. Open `google_workspace_activator.py` in a text editor.
+2. Search for the function `human_type(password_input, "Sadewa123")` (around line 211).
+3. Replace `"Sadewa123"` with your desired password.
+4. Also update the confirmation line shortly after: `human_type(confirm_input, "Sadewa123")`.

 ## 📂 File Structure
 - `google_workspace_activator.py`: Main bot script.
 - `reset_email.py`: Utility for cleaning data.